 - And more

-Micro disc surgery is an outpatient procedure which means shorter rehabilitation time and less postoperative recovery than traditional open spine surgery so that you can get on with your life.
-To learn more about micro disc procedures and other endoscopic spine procedures, and for a free review of your MRI or CT scan, contact LSI today.
+Micro disc surgery is an outpatient procedure, which means shorter rehabilitation time and less postoperative recovery than traditional open spine surgery so that you can get on with your life.
+To learn more about micro disc procedures and other minimally invasive spine procedures, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.